PADS-UPC/atdp2nusmv/README.md

   the start of the topmost-level scope (in the examples, `"START_P0"`).
 - **`out`**: The path and filename where the nusmv model should be generated.

+Please note that this software only deals with single interpretations (that is, atdp specifications are completely unambiguous).
+To reason on multiple ambiguous interpretations please store them as separate specifications and run this software multiple times accordingly.

 ## Examples